 - Attiret, Jean-Denis, S.J.
 (1702-1768).
 "Lettre du Frere Attiret de la Compagnie de Jesus, Peintre au service de l'Empereur de la Chine.
 A M. d'Assaut.
 A Pekin, le 1.
 Novembre 1743," in Lettres édifiantes et curieuses écrites des missions étrangères par quelques missionnaires de la compagnie de Jésus.
 Paris: Guérin, 1749, 27:1-61.
-English translation of 1752 by Joseph Spence [Sir Harry Beaumont], A Particular Account of the Emperor of China's Gardens near Pekin; rpt. in The English Landscape Garden, ed.
-John Dixon Hunt (New York and London: Garland Publishing, 1982).
+English translation of 1752 by Joseph Spence [Sir Harry Beaumont], A Particular Account of the Emperor of China's Gardens near Pekin.
+See digital transcript; or scan of an original edition.
+Rpt. in The English Landscape Garden, ed.
+John Dixon Hunt.
+New York and London: Garland Publishing, 1982.

 - Watelet, Claude-Henri, (1718-1786).
 "Le jardin chinois," in his Essay sur les jardins.
 Paris: Prault, 1774, 125-137.
 Online via Bibliothèque nationale de France.

 - Cibot, Pierre Martial (1727-1780).
 "Le jardin de Sée-ma-Kouang, poeme," [pdf] in Mémoirs concernant l'histoire, les sciences, les arts, les moeurs, les usages, etc. des chinois par les missionaires de Pé-kin.
 Paris: Nyon, 1777, vol. 2, pp. 642-650.
 A pdf of this book is available from the Bibliothèque nationale de France or Google Books).